c4cs/c4cs.github.io/_commands/basics/echo.md

  * echo can also be used to print the output of expressions that would not put their result into stdout.
  * This will keep bash from trying to interpret the output as command.
- * The idea behind this is very similar to the first example of printing out a environmental variable
+ * The idea behind this is very similar to the first example of printing out a environment variable
  * If you're building a complicated bash command precede it with echo to make sure all the variables and expressions expand in the expected way.